Chief Administrative Officer

 Don't

-Objective: I am a hard-working individual looking for a Chief Administrative Officer position where I can learn new things and advance my career.
+Objective: I am a hard-working person seeking a Chief Administrative Officer role where I can grow and use my leadership skills.

 Do